Reviewer Guidelines

 Reciprocal reviewers

-As stated in the submission guidelines, if you are a Reciprocal Reviewer (reviewing as part of a proceedings submission) and do not submit all assigned reviews by the author response stage, the relevant submissions may be desk-rejected and may not be considered for Contributed Talk when converted to the Extended Abstracts track.
+As stated in the submission guidelines, if you are a Reciprocal Reviewer (reviewing as part of a Proceedings submission) and do not submit all assigned reviews by the author response stage, the relevant submissions may be desk-rejected from the Proceedings track and may not be considered for Contributed Talk when converted to the Extended Abstracts track.

 Title